nimbly/ActiveResource/README.md

 Use `ConnectionManager::add` to add one or more Connection instances.
 This allows you to use ActiveResource with any number of APIs within your code.

-Example:
+###### Example

     ConnectionManager::add('default', $connection);

 ## Response
-Because each and every API responds with its own unique payload and encoding, you must provide a response class that extends `\ActiveResource\ResponseAbstract`.
+Although ActiveResource comes with a basic Response class (that simply JSON decodes the response body), each and every API responds with its own unique payload and encoding and it is recommended you provide your own custom response class that extends `\ActiveResource\ResponseAbstract`.

 ### Required method implementation
 `parse` Accepts the raw payload contents from the response.
 Should return an array or \StdClass